pkclsoft/SpriterKit/README.md

 All curve types are supported.

-An additional scripte under the Scripts folder can be used to migrate all of the sprite assets from your Spriter project into an Xcode asset catalog.
+An additional script under the Scripts folder can be used to migrate all of the sprite assets from your Spriter project into an Xcode asset catalog.
 SpriterKit assumes that the image assets are located and available this way.

 ## Author